James Likoudis: Career

 In 2020, Likoudis received an honorary doctorate from Detroit's Sacred Heart Major Seminary for his work in Catholic apologetics, catechetics, ecumenism, and Catholic – Eastern Orthodox relations.
-He was a member of Aleteia's Board of Experts, a former member of the Fellowship of Catholic Scholars and the Society of Catholic Social Scientists, and has worked as a consultant for Catholic Answers’ apologetics website.
+He was a member of Aleteia's Board of Experts, a former member of the Fellowship of Catholic Scholars and the Society of Catholic Social Scientists, and worked as a consultant for Catholic Answers’ apologetics website.

 Awards

 In 1957 Likoudis received a Summer Scholarship in Middle East Studies from the University of Rochester.

 He is the 1968 Harvest Yearbook Dedication Recipient for his philosophy of life, and inspirational approach to critical thinking.

 In 1973 he received the Morality in Media award.

 He is listed in the American Catholic Who's Who: Bicentennial edition.

 In 2002, he received the Blessed Frederick Ozanam Award for Catholic Social Action, which was presented at the October 18, 2002, annual meeting of the Society for Catholic Social Scientists.

 In December 2020, Likoudis received an honorary Doctor of Divinity degree from Sacred Heart Major Seminary.